Brexit: What are the risks of groupthink sinking your business?

 To ensure that groupthink risk is addressed, businesses will need to ensure they are constantly evaluating and re-evaluating their strategic assumptions.
 The uncertainty surrounding businesses in the coming years must not be allowed to coalesce into groupthink that is biased by individual’s political beliefs that then drive their assumptions.
 An external perspective of the impact of Brexit on a business strategy is also vital.

-With a Strategic Assumption Analysis the risks of Brexit can be effectively analysed, monitored and managed.
+With a Strategic Assumption Analysis the risks of Brexit can be effectively analysed, monitored and managed to minimise the impact and maximise the opportunities.